lunarsoap5/Twilight_Princess_apworld/docs/setup_en.md

 2. Double-click the `Twilight Princess.apworld` file.
 It should automatically install the APWorld after a little while.
 You will get a little dialog window telling you it has been installed successfully. \* Alternatively, copy the `Twilight Princess.apworld` to your Archipelago installation's `custom_worlds` folder (Windows default
    to: `%programdata%/Archipelago`).
-3. Copy the contents of the `lib` folder in the downloaded TWW APWorld zip file to your Archipelago installation's `lib` folder.
+3. Copy the contents of the `lib` folder in the downloaded Twilight Princess APWorld zip file to your Archipelago installation's `lib` folder.

 If you're playing Twilight Princess, you must also download the REL loader from https://tprandomizer.com/ and place both that file and the gci file in the save data of dolphin